 The text above is Victor Zaslavsky’s after-the-fact explanation of the Soviet Union’s collapse.
 The same criteria apply to soon-to-collapse Western gerontocracies similar in practice.
-According to him, this collapse resulted from the Soviet Union’s inability to assimilate native majorities in Central Asia and unwillingness to convert its military technologies into peaceful alternatives.
+According to him, the collapse resulted from the Soviet Union’s inability to assimilate native majorities in Central Asia and reluctance to convert its military technologies into peaceful alternatives.

-Learner predicts that Western societies will soon undergo a similar collapse because of their inability and unwillingness to embrace foreigners in a peaceful, global cooperative, and their “Après Exxon, le déluge” (adapted from a Louis XIV quote: “After me, the Flood.”) refusal to promote massive research and development in technological alternatives to the burning of fossil fuels a) rapidly running out and b) likely to parbroil the biosphere.
-Unlike the Soviet Union’s crash, there will be no compensating foreign aid or global vitality to cushion the catastrophe.
+Learner predicts that Western societies will soon experience a similar collapse due to their inability and unwillingness to embrace foreigners in a peaceful, global cooperative, and their “Après Exxon, le déluge” (adapted from a Louis XIV quote: “After me, the Flood.”) refusal to promote massive research and development in alternative technologies to the burning of fossil fuels a) rapidly running out and b) likely to parboil the biosphere.
+Unlike the crash of the Soviet Union, no compensating foreign aid or global vitality will cushion this catastrophe.

-Even more obtuse: the alchemist’s search for an alkahest or universal solvent that no container could hold.
+Even more obtuse: the alchemist’s search for an alkahest or universal solvent that no container could contain.
 Other items on the alchemical wish list include:

 · Homunculi (“little men”).
 Why bother?